miron89/ex3-Network-Analysis/README.md

 ```

-**3. Highest centerallity by eigencetor - 2 terms: "donald", "president" with the value 1**
+**3. Highest centerallity by eigencetor - the term: "trump" with the value 1**